Iowa City, IA

 - Sturgis Ferry Park Recycling Center, 1700 South Riverside Drive

-- Visit the Recycling page for a complete list of accepted items at this location.
+- Visit the Recycling web page for a complete list of accepted items at this location.

 - East Side Recycling Center, 2401 Scott Blvd.
 SE